-Since fiscal year 2019, we have used three principal elements to structure the compensation opportunities of our named executive officers: base salary, the opportunity to earn an annual cash bonus based on the achievement of financial and strategic objectives, and long-term incentive compensation opportunities in the form of equity awards.
+We use three principal elements to structure the compensation opportunities of our named executive officers: base salary; the opportunity to earn an annual cash bonus based on the achievement of financial and strategic objectives; and long-term incentive compensation opportunities in the form of equity awards.
 While the pay mix may vary from year to year, the ultimate goal is to achieve our compensation objectives as described above.

-We also provide our named executive officers with benefits available to all our employees, including retirement benefits under our Section 401(k) plan and participation in our employee health and welfare benefit plans.
+We also provide our named executive officers with the same benefits available to all of our similarly-situated employees, including retirement benefits under our Section 401(k) savings plan (the "401(k) Plan") and participation in our employee health and welfare benefit plans.

 The design of our executive compensation program is influenced by a variety of factors, with the primary goals of aligning the interests of our executive officers and stockholders and linking pay with performance.
-We do not have any formal policies for allocating compensation among base salary, annual cash bonuses and equity awards; short- and long-term compensation; or cash and non-cash compensation.
+We do not have any formal policies for allocating compensation among base salary, annual cash bonuses, and equity awards; short- and long-term compensation; or cash and non-cash compensation.
 Instead, the members of the Compensation Committee exercise their judgment to establish a total compensation package for each executive officer that is a mix of fixed and variable compensation, and cash and non-cash compensation, that it believes is appropriate to achieve the goals of our executive compensation program and our corporate objectives.
-Historically, however, the Compensation Committee has structured a significant portion of our executive officers' target total direct compensation so that it is comprised of long-term incentive compensation in the form of equity awards to align our executive officers' incentives with the interests of our stockholders and our corporate goals.
+Historically, the Compensation Committee has structured a significant portion of our executive officers' target total direct compensation so that it is comprised of long-term incentive compensation in the form of equity awards to align our executive officers' incentives with the interests of our stockholders and our corporate goals.